mkonicek/antha/antha/component/an/AnthaAcademy/Lesson1_RunningWorkflows/Lesson1_Sample_Workflows/C_differentcomponents/readme_LHComponent.md

 ## Excercises

-1. Check the available plates and change inputPlateType to one of the valid alternatives in the parameters file config section
+1. Check the available plates using ```antharun lhplates``` and change inputPlateType to one of the valid alternatives in the parameters file config section

 2. Check the available components and change Solution from water to one of these.